AcuGIS/GeoSync/docs/source/servers.rst

 Servers
 =====

-The Servers page is where you add your Mergin Maps server(s)
+The Servers page is where you add your QFieldCloud, Mergin Maps, and ArcGIS Survey123 server(s)

-GeoSync supports multiple Mergin Maps servers.
+GeoSync supports multiple servers.

 Usage
 ------------